WSU-kduncan/ceg3120-cicd-Jakecuso/project5/README.md

 ## Part 1 Conclusion

-By following these steps, you can **test the workflow** that builds and pushes the Docker image and **validate the functionality** of the image by running it as a container.
-This ensures that your **CI/CD pipeline** works correctly and that the image you deploy in DockerHub works as intended when run in any environment.
+By following these steps, I can **test the workflow** that builds and pushes the Docker image and **validate the functionality** of the image by running it as a container.
+This ensures that my **CI/CD pipeline** works correctly and that the image I deploy in DockerHub works as intended when run in any environment.

 This document explains how my **CI/CD workflow** handles **semantic versioning** for Docker images and automates the process of building and pushing them to DockerHub.
 The workflow will be triggered by a tag push and will apply the appropriate version tags to my Docker image, ensuring a smooth **continuous deployment** process.

 Tags are an essential part of version control in Git and are used extensively in **Continuous Deployment (CD)** workflows.
-By generating, viewing, and pushing tags, you can trigger automated processes and keep track of versions in your project.
+By generating, viewing, and pushing tags, I can trigger automated processes and keep track of versions in my project.